beckym27/beckym/README.md

 # beckym
-+ I can't wait for Feb. break to skidoo, ski and hang out with my horse!
++ I can't wait for winter break to skidoo, ski and hang out with my horse!